Derek-Ashmore/RequestCorrelation/README.md

 ```

-For work that is initiated either by a message receiver or batch job, ensure that a line of code like the following gets executed:
+For work that is initiated either by a message receiver or batch job, ensure that a line of code like the following gets executed in the thread performing the work (the correlation id is stored using a ThreadLocal):
 ```

 RequestCorrelationContext.getCurrent().setCorrelationId(correlationId);